globocom/huskyCI/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to HuskyCI.

+## Documentation

+Check here!

+## License

+This project is licensed under the --- License - read [LICENSE.md][LICENSE.md] file for details.

 [Docker Install]:  https://docs.docker.com/install/
 [Docker Compose Install]: https://docs.docker.com/compose/install/